themadan/amitness.github.io/content/articles/zero-shot-text-classification.md

 This dataset has 1993 sentences with 6 labels: business, health, politics, sports, technology and entertainment.
 The authors tested their method over the whole dataset using threshold of 0.5 and category tree and achieved 64.5% accuracy with Architecture 3.
 In comparison, a supervised method such as multinominal naive bayes trained on the whole dataset can get 78% accuracy.

 ## Conclusion
 The paper proposes some really simple but clever techniques to learn relationship between sentences and labels and achieves better than random accuracy on unseen datasets and labels.
-Since this was proposed in the pre-transformer era, it could be interesting to try these ideas with recent developments in language models.
+Since this was proposed in the pre-transformer era, it can be interesting to try these ideas with recent models.

 ## References